By Bill Kohlhaase, Planet Natural

 Commercial hydroponics systems now come in a wide variety of methods and sizes.
 Wick systems, which use capillary action, are the simplest.
 Auto pots use a mechanical float valve that initiates watering when the growing medium goes dry.
 Ebb and flow systems flood the growing medium and allow it to drain, drawing oxygen down to the root systems.
 Deep water culture systems use air pumps and air stones to keep water moving through clay stones or pea gravel.

 Choosing the right growing medium — vermiculite, coconut fiber (coir), rock wool or various peat and gravel mixtures — is a matter of preference and convenience.
 Coir is favored by many growers because of it ability to wick air as well as moisture to your plants’ roots.
 It’s also compostable.
-The hydroponics expert at your local indoor gardening supply can help you match a hydroponics system and growing medium to your needs and skill level.
+The indoor gardening experts at Planet Natural can help you match a hydroponics system and growing medium to your needs and skill level.

 Ventilation and temperature in your grow space should not be overlooked.
 Herbs actually thrive in cooler temperatures than you might expect.
 Keeping your herbs in ideal temperatures — 62 to 72 degrees — can be difficult if using heat-producing grow lights.
 Using fans or other ventilation to control heat will also refresh the air which your herbs need for growth.
 Broad-leaf herbs such as basil can consume most of the growth-encouraging CO2 in a small self-contained growing space within hours.
 Proper air-exchange will prevent this.
 Extreme conditions, say a damp basement, may require a dehumidifier to keep humidity levels at an ideal 15 – 30 percent.